 Now they're shutting down everything in California.

-They're gonna have what, a three-week shutdown.
+They're going to have, what, a three-week shutdown?

 You know, so anyway.